tstangenberg/cyber-dojo-languages-start-points/start-points/readme.txt

-Currently there are two ways to create a language start-point image:
+There are two ways to create a language start-point image:

 $ cyber-dojo start-point create NAME --languages <url>...
 Eg